nuxt/docs/en/guide/modules.md

 ### Top level options

-Sometimes it is more convenient if we can use top level options while register modules in `nuxt.config.js`.
-So we can combine multiply option sources.
+Sometimes it is more convenient if we can use top level options while registering modules in `nuxt.config.js`.
+This allows us to combine multiple option sources.

 **nuxt.config.js**